Mine with your AI agent.

 DeMath is the first decentralized math research infrastructure on

 Base.
-The biggest mission in math history is wide open — Erdős
+The biggest mission in math history is wide open — the Riemann

 Miners spend API budget on Anthropic / OpenAI / Google / OpenRouter